 Your bankroll should determine what levels you are able to comfortably play at without running the risk of going broke after just a few sessions.
 Later on in the article we will give you a guide as to what sort of bankroll amount you should be playing with at each level.

 The reason to have a sensible bankroll behind you is to deal with the variance that is part and parcel of poker.
 Variance can affect you in different ways, both positive and negative; positive variance would mean you are winning money when, statistically, you should be losing, and negative variance meaning you lose money when by rights you should be winning.

 As this is out of our control and we have no idea how long either effect is going to last, it’s important that our bankroll is suitably balanced to cope with these swings in fortune, meaning you can continue to play your usual stakes and survive a losing streak.

 As mentioned, each variant and stake requires a different amount of buy ins depending on how much variance has an effect in the game.

 No Limit and Pot Limit Cash game buy ins

-As a rule for cash games you want to be looking to have around 30 buy ins for the level you are looking to play.
-Some people actually look to have this amount much higher, but 30 buy ins is the minimum amount that is needed to comfortably play a certain limit.
+As a general rule, for cash games you want to be looking to have around 30 buy ins for the level you are looking to play.
+Some people actually like to have this amount much higher, but 30 buy ins is the minimum amount that is needed to comfortably play a certain limit.